Pennsylvania Offers Experience, Knowledge & Diversity to International CompaniesDecember 29, 2016

 Over this period of time, we have also learned to listen to what is most important to potential investors.
 Pennsylvania’s prime location on the U.S. east coast provides easy access to 60 percent of the U.S. and Canadian populations and is supported by six international airports, 65 operating railroads, three major ports and eight foreign trade zones.
 This led companies from around the world to locate or expand in Pennsylvania recently.
 Here are a few examples:

-- Continuing its long tradition of doing business in Pennsylvania, Taiwanese company Foxconn expanded to a $30 million telecommunication equipment and Internet server manufacturing facility, hiring 50 employees in Harrisburg.
+- Continuing its long tradition of business in Pennsylvania, Taiwanese company Foxconn has expanded its R&D presence to approx. 50 employees in Harrisburg.

 - Chinese manufacturer, Taizhou Fuling Plastics, established its first U.S. manufacturing site in Upper Macungie Township, creating 75 new jobs.
 Fuling is recognized as the leading exporter of plastic tableware and kitchenware in the world.